Anytime Classroom Curriculum

-Basic Knitting and the Crochet of a simple chain is covered to expose novices to the possibilities and equipment.
+Basic Knitting and the Crochet of a simple chain is covered to expose novices to the equipment and possibilities.

 The Reverse Side of the Project

-- The Invisible Zip is inserted into the back panel of the Cushion.
+- The Invisible Zip is inserted into the back panels of the Cushion.

 - For this lesson you will need to purchase a special Zip Presser Foot that fits your particular machine if you have not bought the Empisal EES10 Featured in the Tutorials.